 The RFzero system has a built-in high precision frequency counter that can measure up to 90 MHz.
-The primary purpose of the counter is to measure the Si5351A’s reference frequency (27 MHz) which makes it possible to generate a RF output frequency with a precision much better than 1 Hz.
-This is simply done by taking into account the exact frequency of the reference frequency when configuring the synthesizer inside the Si5351A.
+The primary purpose of the counter is to measure the Si5351A’s reference frequency (27 MHz) which makes it possible to generate an RF output frequency with a precision much better than 1 Hz.
+This is simply done by taking into account the exact frequency of the reference frequency when doing the math for the synthesizer inside the Si5351A.

 The frequency counter is implemented partly in hardware and partly in software.
 This means that it is both very accurate and highly configurable.
 Instead of the reference frequency you can use the frequency counter to count the frequency of a signal present on an input pin.
 You may even measure the MCU clock if you want.

 - It cannot be used for stand alone purposes at the same time it is used for the RFzero’s own use, i.e. measuring the reference frequency

 - The maximum input signal voltage is 3,6 V

 - The minimum input signal voltage is 0 V